VanillaPlusNet/website/input/server-info/general-information.md

 ---
 description: >-
-  Vanilla+ is SMP designed around making survival minecraft better, with homes teams and a combat log to make pvp more fair, its simply better survival.
+  Vanilla+ is SMP designed around making survival Minecraft better, with homes teams and a combat log to make PVP more fair, it's simply better survival.
   Here’s some information about the server:
 ---

-# General information
+# General Information

-* IP: `play.vanillaplus.net`
+* IP: play.vanillaplus.net
 * Difficulty: **Hard**
 * Worldborders:
   * Overworld: **200,000**